axin-geo/GoogleEarthEngine/_episodes/06-time-series.md

 - How can I plot that time series within Google Earth Engine?
 - "How do I make that plot interactive?"
 objectives:
-- "Load high resolution crop imagery."
+- "Load MODIS imagery and calculate snow index."
+- "Plot timeseries of average snow index by counties in WA"
 - "Dynamically select lat/longs for creating time series plots."
-- "Create a time series of NDVI and EVI for a selected point."
+- "Create a time series of NDSI for a selected point."
 keypoints:
 - "Time series data can be extracted and plotted from Image Collections for points and regions."
 - "GEE has increasing functionality for making interactive plots."